-Hacking has become commonplace in the modern world.
-Hackers make a living from stealing information from unsuspecting people.
-Most people think they are safe, while in reality, they are not.
-Their passwords to social media accounts or bank accounts are easy to hack into because they have weak passwords.
+In the present world, hacking has become common.
+Hackers make a living by stealing information from unsuspecting individuals.
+Although most people believe that they are safe, the reality is that they are not.
+Their social media or bank account passwords are easy to hack.
+After all, they are weak.

 There are several ways that hackers steal passwords: